PycraftDeveloper-temp-account/Pycraft/README.md

 New releases will be introduced regularly, it is likely that there will be some form of error or bug, therefore unless you intend to use this project for development and feedback purposes (Thank you all!) we recommend you use the latest stable release; below is how to identify the stable releases.

 ## Version Naming
 Versions have changed pretty dramatically the past few days, don’t panic I'm here to help!
-In short the new version naming system more closely follows the Semantic Naming system:
+In short, the new version naming system more closely follows the Semantic Naming system:
 For example; Pycraft v0.9.2.1 The first number is relevant to if the project is in a finished state.
 The second number relates to the number of updates Pycraft has had.
 The third number relates to smaller sub-updates (that likely will not feature a (.exe) release).
 The last number there is rarely used, this is typically for PyPi releases only, as we can't edit uploaded version of the project, we use this number if there is an important change to the project description, those updates will not include any code changing!

 ## Releases